cloudentity/pyron-docs/README.md

 As an enforcement point, Pyron integrates with a wide range of protocols and tools to ensure the request is not only authorized but also secure in the context of a wide range of risk and business rules.

-* **SSO based** - *Enterprise Feature* - authenticate and authorize the request using CE SSO token
 * **JWT OAuth Access Token based** - authenticate and authorize the request using OAuth Token
 * **Opaque OAuth Access Token based** - authenticate and authorize the request using Opaque OAuth Token with Introspection
-* **OAuth1.0 access token based** - *Enterprise Feature* - authenticate and authorize the request using OAuth 1.0b access token
-* **Custom JWT based** - *Enterprise Feature* - authenticate and authorize the request using custom JWT
-* **HMAC header-based** - *Enterprise Feature* - authenticate and authorize the request using HMAC authorization headers
 * **Fallback Authentication** - the ability to chain multiple authentication methods together and define the fallback scenarios Request authentication.

-#### Authorization (Enterprise Feature)

-* **Distributed Authorization** - *Enterprise Feature* - ability to integrate with Cloudentity MicroPerimeter™️ PDP to perform local authorization decisions including RBAC and ABAC and PBAC
-* **Centralized Authorization** - *Enterprise Feature* - ability to integrate with Cloudentity centralized Trust Engine to perform advanced risk adaptive and data-level authorization
-* **Policy-based authorization** - *Enterprise Feature* - enforce conditional, if/then/else policies as defined in the TrUST Engine.

 #### Configuration